datawithRakshith/Python_MoviesIndustry_EDA/README.md

 Lastly, we look at the percent of net profit by genre.
 This informs us as to how Our Company should allocate their movie budget to various films.

-**Question 2 Conclusion:** Animation, adventure, and sci-Fi have the highest net profit of all genres.
-Analysis of profit margin shows that in addition animation, adventure, and sci-fi, horrors and musicals also have financial success.

 ## Question 3: What is the best time of the year to release a movie?

 We start by converting the dates from the `imdb_budgets_df` dataframe to a datetime object.
 We then do a count by month to see the number of movies released in each month.